WNOL-TV: Newscast

 WGNO began producing a half-hour prime time newscast at 9 p.m. for WNOL-TV on May 1, 2006; news had been planned for a number of years under Tribune management.
-The weeknight-only newscast competed against a longer established hour-long in-house newscast on Fox affiliate WVUE and gained a competitor in June 2007, when WUPL began airing a half-hour prime time newscast produced by WWL-TV in that time slot.
+The weeknight-only newscast competed against a longer established hour-long in-house newscast on Fox affiliate WVUE and gained a competitor in June 2007, when WUPL (channel 54) began airing a half-hour prime time newscast produced by WWL-TV (channel 4) in that time slot.
 The program suffered from dismal ratings, which resulted in the cancellation of the newscast after a four-year run; the program aired for the last time on June 4, 2010, as part of a refocus to emphasize the station's syndicated sitcom reruns.
 The next Monday, June 7, the station shifted to airing CW programming from 8 to 10 p.m. instead of 7 to 9 p.m.

 Sale to Nexstar

 After Sinclair Broadcast Group's attempt to purchase Tribune failed in 2018, Tribune was acquired by Nexstar Media Group of Irving, Texas, in 2019 for $6.4 billion in cash and debt.

+Nexstar acquired Tegna—owner of WWL-TV and WUPL—in a deal announced in August 2025 and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of WUPL within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WWL and WUPL from being integrated into WNOL and WGNO.